panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 }
 ```

-Properly setting the dependencies guarantees refreshing the debounced event callback.
+Properly setting the dependencies guarantees refreshing the debounced closure.

 ## 5. Conclusion